Veterinary medicine: Establishment of profession

 The first veterinary school was founded in Lyon, France, in 1762 by Claude Bourgelat.
 According to Lupton, after observing the devastation being caused by cattle plague to the French herds, Bourgelat devoted his time to seeking out a remedy.
 This resulted in founding a veterinary school in Lyon in 1761, from which establishment he dispatched students to combat the disease; in a short time, the plague was stayed and the health of stock restored, through the assistance rendered to agriculture by veterinary science and art.
 The school received immediate international recognition in the 18th century and its pedagogical model drew on the existing fields of human medicine, natural history, and comparative anatomy.

+The Swedish veterinary education received funding 1774, and was officially started May 8th 1775 when the king Gustaf III signed the document.

+Peter Hernquist, who had studied for Carl von Linné in Uppsala, and also studied in Lyon with Claude Bourgelat, was head of school and is considered father of veterinary medicine in Sweden.

 The Odiham Agricultural Society was founded in 1783 in England to promote agriculture and industry, and played an important role in the foundation of the veterinary profession in Britain.
 A founding member, Thomas Burgess, began to take up the cause of animal welfare and campaign for the more humane treatment of sick animals.
 A 1785 society meeting resolved to "promote the study of Farriery upon rational scientific principles."

 Physician James Clark wrote a treatise entitled Prevention of Disease in which he argued for the professionalization of the veterinary trade, and the establishment of veterinary colleges.
 This was finally achieved in 1790, through the campaigning of Granville Penn, who persuaded Frenchman Benoit Vial de St. Bel to accept the professorship of the newly established veterinary college in London.
 The Royal College of Veterinary Surgeons was established by royal charter in 1844.
 Veterinary science came of age in the late 19th century, with notable contributions from Sir John McFadyean, credited by many as having been the founder of modern veterinary research.

 In the United States, the first schools were established in the early 19th century in Boston, New York City, and Philadelphia.
 In 1879, Iowa Agricultural College became the first land-grant college to establish a school of veterinary medicine.

+The veterinary profession in the United States went through a major transition as automobiles replaced horses as the primary mode of individual transportation in the 1920s and 1930s.
+Urban equine veterinarians were forced to innovate, shifting their practices to focus on companion animals, namely dogs and cats.